How it works

 Graph Centrality

-Code isn't linear, it's a connected graph of callers and callees.
-We calculate centrality to identify architectural pillars versus utility scripts and give the agent a heatmap of importance.
+We calculate graph metrics to identify architectural pillars versus utility scripts and give the agent a heatmap of importance.

 Large Repository Support #1